-Blue Air is a low-cost Romanian airline, based at Bucharest's Henri Coandă Airport (OTP).
+Blue Air was a low-cost Romanian airline, based at Bucharest's Henri Coandă Airport (OTP).

-The airline operates an extensive network of short-haul and medium-haul flights, flying to many major international airports within Europe.
-In total, Blue Air flies to over 50 destinations in 17 countries, including the United Kingdom, Italy, Spain, Sweden, Greece, France, Belgium, Denmark, and Portugal.
+The airline operated an extensive network of short-haul and medium-haul flights, flying to many major international airports within Europe.
+In total, Blue Air flew to over 50 destinations in 17 countries, including the United Kingdom, Italy, Spain, Sweden, Greece, France, Belgium, Denmark, and Portugal.

-Blue Air is committed to offering a high level of service to customers, by providing safe, reliable, and comfortable transportation across Europe.
+Blue Air was committed to offering a high level of service to customers, by providing safe, reliable, and comfortable transportation across Europe.

-Passengers are able to check-in as early as 30 days and up to 12 hours before scheduled departure.
-However, this will depend on the ticket fare:
+Passengers were able to check in as early as 30 days and up to 12 hours before scheduled departure.
+However, this would depend on the ticket fare: